 However, we invite these organisations to consider implementing the guidance as a means to effectively manage conflicts of interest and provide safeguards for their staff.

 To help organisations and staff implement this guidance a suite of tools and supporting materials is available.

 Organisations should now have reviewed their processes against the guidance and should have amended these as the guidance is now in effect.
 The annexes to the guidance include template forms to support consistent declarations and publishing of interests.

 To make implementation easier we have released a model policy which includes the content of the guidance.
 Organisations can adopt this policy or use parts of it to update their current policies and procedures.

-To help staff members to understand what they need to do and how the guidance applies to them we will release some short guides for provider managers, secondary care clinicians and secondary care medics.
-These guides will be published over the Summer.
+To help staff members to understand what they need to do and how the guidance applies to them we have published some Q&A’s for provider managers, secondary care clinicians and secondary care medics.